GrammAcc/linearmoney/documentation/md/linear_money_model.md

 meaningful conclusion about the difference, but I want to clarify that the time complexity of the linear model is not usually linear in practice.

-Generally speaking, calculations in the linear model would run in O(n) time where *n* is the dimension of our currency space, but because most practical applications will not change the currency space at run-time, we can consider the running time to be constant.
+Generally speaking, calculations in the linear model would run in O(n) time, where *n* is the dimension of our currency space, but because most practical applications will not change the currency space at run-time, we can consider the running time to be constant.